Windows 11: Versions

+Notes: ↑ Generally available for Copilot+ PCs from June 15, 2024.; ↑ Only available to devices with certain ARM processors.;

 Known issues

 Version 24H2, notably, has a longer than usual list of known issues.
 Some require updated drivers or (free) software updates to fix, while others have yet to be fixed as of March 2025.
 E.g., broken biometrics and camera support on a limited number of devices, and some older games and applications not functioning properly or not working at all; e.g., Asphalt 8 and Dirac audio improvement software (if cridspapo.dll is utilized).

+On August 11, 2026, Windows 11 launched security update KB5121003.
+This update, while fixing hundreds of known vulnerabilities, also made the OS vulnerable to crashing.
+Known issues include system crashes, errors when logging in, drivers not operating as intended, and issues with games with specific drivers (ARC Raiders and The Finals are particularly of note) causing the entire computer to crash.